KTH/devops-course/contributions/essay/filbac/README.md

 ## Description

-My proposal is to write an essay about the three big cloud platforms, namely AWS, Google Cloud, and Microsoft Azure.
-The essay will contain an introduction to cloud platforms, how each of the big three corporations work with their respective cloud platforms as well as a comparision between the three in regards to functionality among other things.
+My proposal is to write an essay about the development of DevOps and Cloud platforms over recent years.
+While DevOps have been a huge area of application for cloud usage, and DevOps have evolved since the addition of Cloud platforms, but the cloud platforms have been hugely impacted by DevOps as well.